dfinity/portal/docs/tutorials/developer-journey/level-0/02-ic-terms.md

 - **Chain-key cryptography:** Chain-key cryptography is an array of advanced cryptographic mechanisms which allow the IC to achieve scalability and functionalities that aren't possible on other blockchain networks.
 These cryptographic protocols help orchestrate the nodes that make up the IC.
 One example of chain-key cryptography is the IC's single public key, which allows any device to verify the authenticity of artifacts from the IC.

 - **Cycles**: A cycle in regards to the IC is a unit of measurement used for resources consumed by a canister.
 These resources include compute processing power, memory, storage, and network bandwidth.
 Cycles are consumed for every execution performed by a canister that has been deployed on the mainnet.
-The IC's utility token ICP can be converted into cycles and transferred into a canister to be used for that canister's consumed resources.
+The IC's utility token ICP can be converted into cycles and transferred into a canister to be used to pay for that canister's consumed resources.
 ICP can be converted to cycles using the current price of ICP measured in XDR, where one trillion cycles corresponds to one XDR.

-- **Decentralized application (dapp):** A decentralized application (dapp) refers to a canister running on the Internet Computer.
+- **Decentralized application (dapp):** A decentralized application (dapp) refers to a canister or several interoperable canisters that provide a program or service that has been deployed on the Internet Computer.

 - **Decentralized autonomous organization (DAO):** A decentralized autonomous organization (DAO) is a form of governance where there is no centralized form of authority.
 Decisions are made by stakeholders, usually determined by staking the DAO's token, through voting on decisions proposed to the DAO.
 All DAO activity is executed on-chain, providing a transparent and verifiable record of activity.